 In other words, the mere-agreement effect is based on the fact that similarity results in cooperation.

-Using Foot in the Door Technique in Online Sales?
+Using Foot-in-the-Door Technique in Online Sales?

-The foot in the door technique can be perfectly used in online sales.
+The foot-in-the-door technique can be perfectly used in online sales.
 Some of the easy steps through which the FITD technique can be used in online marketing and sales are-

-- The persuader should first identify and define a small request that would seem reasonable and appropriate.
+1. The persuader should first identify and define a small request that would seem reasonable and appropriate.

-- The last step is when the larger request is made.
+5. The last step is when the larger request is made.
 It should be asked with the sole purpose of increasing the conversion rate.
 This request could ask people to take some big steps like downloading software, purchasing a product, providing credit card details, etc.

-Everyday Examples of Foot in the Door Technique
+Examples of Foot-in-the-Door Technique

 If the persuader requests something to do with a noble cause, it has more chances of being agreed to by the subject.
 People use this technique, either intentionally or unintentionally, in their daily lives.

 Such a persuasive technique has gotten the biggest of requests fulfilled.
-Some of the everyday examples of the foot in the door technique are as follows:
+Some of the everyday examples of the foot-in-the-door technique are as follows:

 Requests made by son to his mother – Initial Request – Could you lend me your car for tonight? and then the Second Request can be – Can I take your car for four days?